anilpirwanii/food-classifier-project/README.md

 ### 📄 Technology Stack
 Framework: Streamlit
 Backend: TensorFlow with MobileNetV2
-Frontend: Interactive UI with modern design elements
+Frontend: Interactive UI with modern design elements (using Streamlit’s `markdown` and `write` methods)

 ### 📧 Contact
 If you have questions, feedback, or ideas, feel free to reach out: